adaptlearning/adapt-contrib-graphic/README.md

 >**attribution** (string): Optional text to be displayed as an [attribution](https://wiki.creativecommons.org/Best_practices_for_attribution).
 By default it is displayed below the image.
 Adjust positioning by modifying CSS.
 Text can contain HTML tags, e.g., `Copyright © 2015 by <b>Lukasz 'Severiaan' Grela</b>`

 ## Accessibility
-+ Remember to include an **alt** attribute for all your images.
-Screen readers will read aloud alt text content, so leave the alt text empty (`"alt": ""`) if the image does not contribute significant course content.
++ Alternative text, the text equivalent for an image.
+It is read by screen readers allowing the content of the image to be accessible to those with visual or certain cognitive disabilities.
+Leave the alt text empty (`"alt": ""`) if the image does not contribute significant course content.
 + If the alt text is left empty, the image will *not* be included in the tab order.
 If the component is configured to display [title or body text]((https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)), these will remain keyboard accessible.

-+ If the alt text is assigned a value, but the component is not being tracked for course completion, assign the class `"no-state"` to **\_classes**.
-Adapt's accessibility mode reports to the learner the 'state' of the component, whether it is complete or incomplete.
-It is not common practice to require interaction with (or 'completion' of) an image for course completion.
-Indeed, a screen reader needlessly announcing the state of an image may be distracting for the learner.
-Assigning the built-in class `"no-state"` prevents this.
+### Providing good alt text
++ Be specific and succinct.
+Describe what you see.
+A few words will usually be enough, but charts and diagrams will likely require more thought.
+Bear in mind that screen readers may cut-off alt text at around 125 characters.
++ *Don’t* be redundant.
+If an image doesn't add value and is just there for design purposes, or the context is already covered in the supporting text, leave the alt text empty.
++ *Don’t* use phrases “image of…” or “graphic of…” etc. It's already assumed your alt text is referring to an image, so there's no need to specify it.

 ## Limitations